data-apis/array-api/spec/API_specification/set_functions.md

     -   a namedtuple `(values, inverse_indices)` whose

         -   first element must have the field name `values` and must be an array containing the unique elements of `x`.
 The array must have the same data type as `x`.
         -   second element must have the field name `inverse_indices` and must be an array containing the indices of `values` that reconstruct `x`.
-The array must have the same shape as `x` and have the default integer data type (or promoted if needed).
+The array must have the same shape as `x` and have the default integer data type.

         ```{note}
         The order of unique elements is not specified and may vary between implementations.